Why a birth plan can be helpful

 9. Remember, birth plans are not a ‘pass or fail’ process.
 They’re intended to be a summarised guide for what’s important to you when you’re having your baby.

-10. If possible, go to or enrol in antenatal classes so you’ll have a good understanding of the labour and birth process.
+10. If possible, go to or enrol in some form of antenatal education so you’ll have a good understanding of the labour and birth process.

 About the Author: